 Brown Owl then pins your new Brownie Promise badge onto your unifrom.
 While she is doing this she will also ask you what your favourite thing is at Brownies – so have a think of the thing you enjoy the most, our usual answer is ‘making things’ or ‘playing games’.

-She will ask you to say your Brownie Law.
+She will then ask you to say your Brownie Law.

-Brown Owl will give you a certificate to put on your bedroom wall and a brownie box with the Adventure Book inside.
+Brown Owl will give you a certificate to put on your bedroom wall and a brownie bag with your certificate and badge book inside.